 Travelling on London´s buses with a buggy

 Public buses in London have a dedicated wheelchair and buggy space as well as easy street-level access, and travelling by bus with a buggy normally is the easiest option to get around London.
 You can enter the bus via the back door, which makes it a bit easier too.
 Up to two pushchairs are allowed in the dedicated buggy space on a bus, but do bear in mind that during busy periods you may be asked to wait for the next bus or collapse your pushchair.

 Travelling on the London Underground with a buggy

-Unfortunately not all underground stations in London are accessible.
-Most underground stations in London will have escalators, and many stations will also have some stairs at some point before reaching the platform.
-Many other stations have lifts to some of the platforms, and some stations are completely accessible, with lifts from the ticket office to the platform.
+Unfortunately, not all underground stations in London are accessible.
+Most underground stations in London will have escalators, and many stations will also have stairs before reaching the platform.
+Many other stations have lifts to some platforms, and some stations are completely accessible, with lifts from the ticket office to the platform.

 London Underground Accessibility Maps

-- White circle: this means that there are no steps from street-level to platform, but there is some unevenness when getting onto the train.
+- White circle: this means that there are no steps from street level to the platform, but there is some unevenness when getting onto the train.
 This is important for someone using a wheelchair, but it normally isn´t a problem when taking a buggy onto the train.

-In addition to this map, there is Step Free Tube Map that is a lot more detailed and the one I would recommend you check when travelling on the London Underground with a buggy.
-This map highlights the degree of accessibility at each station in detail and it also explains how accessible it is to change between underground lines at different stations.
+In addition to this map, there is Step Free Tube Map, which is a lot more detailed and the one I recommend you check when travelling on the London Underground with a buggy.
+This map highlights the degree of accessibility at each station in detail and explains how accessible it is to change between underground lines at different stations.
 You can see this map here: Step Free Tube Map.